videolan/x265/doc/reST/cli.rst

 	:option:`--log-level` is debug or above, it writes one line per frame.
 Default none

+	When frame level logging is enabled, several frame performance statistics are listed:

+	**DecideWait ms** number of milliseconds the frame encoder had to wait, since the previous frame was retrieved by the API thread, before a new frame has been given to it.
+This is the latency introduced by slicetype decisions (lookahead).

+	**Row0Wait ms** number of milliseconds since the frame encoder received a frame to encode before its first row of CTUs is allowed to begin compression.
+This is the latency introduced by reference frames making reconstructed and filtered rows available.

+	**Wall time ms** number of milliseconds between the first CTU being ready to be compressed and the entire frame being compressed and the output NALs being completed.

+	**Ref Wait Wall ms** number of milliseconds between the first reference row being available and the last reference row becoming available.

+	**Total CTU time ms** the total time (measured in milliseconds) spent by worker threads compressing of filtering CTUs for this frame.

+	**Stall Time ms** the number of milliseconds of the reported wall time that were spent with zero worker threads, aka all compression was completely stalled.

+	**Avg WPP** the average number of worker threads working on this frame, at any given time.
+This value is sampled at the completion of each CTU.
+This shows the effectiveness of Wavefront Parallel Processing.

+	**Row Blocks** the number of times a worker thread had to abandon the row of CTUs it was encoding because the row above it was not far enough ahead for the necessary reference data to be available.
+This is more of a problem for P frames where some blocks are much more expensive than others.

 .. option:: --cu-stats, --no-cu-stats

 	Records statistics on how each CU was coded (split depths and other